Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 |--connectivity.stream_connect|How the kernels will connect to IPs, platforms, or other kernels.
 The output of the AI Engine compiler tell you the interfaces that need to be connected. `mm2s_0.s:ai_engine_0.lte_0` means that the Vitis compiler should connect the port `s` of `mm2s` to the port `lte_0` of AI Engine port 0.
 The name of the AI Engine port is one that has been defined in `graph.cpp` PLIO instantiation.|
 |param=compiler.addOutputTypes=hw_export| This option tells the Vitis compiler that besides creating an XCLBIN file, it also outputs an XSA file which is needed to create a post-Vivado fixed platform for Vitis software development.|

-Note that the Vitis compiler calls Vivado® IP integrator under the hood to build the design.
-The platform and kernels are input to the Vivado Design Suite, which produces a simulation XSA or an XSA after running place and route on the design.
+Note that the Vitis compiler calls Vivado™ IP integrator under the hood to build the design.
+The platform and kernels are input to the Vivado™ Design Suite, which produces a simulation XSA or an XSA after running place and route on the design.
 The point at which the XSA is produced from Vivado is dependent on what `-target` option is set on the the Vitis compiler command line.

 Note that you can now view the Vivado project, which is located in the `build/[hw|hw_emu]/\_x/link/vivado/vpl/prj` directory.